XML RSS

 The pain can also be located to the right, left or center, which can mean different things.

-In this article we'll explore the general symptom of feeling pain in the upper area of your abdomen.
 This doesn't mean that it is the abdomen that is ill, it can be nearby organs as well, since they are usually very close to our digestive tract.

-Organs close to the abdomen are, the stomach, small intestine, colon, liver, gallbladder and pancreas.
 It is also possible for pain to be felt outside the abdomen, even if organs near the abdomen are affected.

 It can be extremely hard to pinpoint what the problem is.
 If you've suffered from these pains for more than a few hours, especially if they are intense, you should see your doctor and let him look at you.